lahwaacz/python-wikeddiff/README.md

  - The HTML formatter has been split from the main `WikEdDiff` class into a separate submodule, along with corresponding settings from the `WikEdDiffConfig` class.
- - Added an ANSI color formatter and a console demo script (`wikeddiff`).
+ - Added an ANSI color formatter and a console demo script (`wiked-diff`).

 ## Installation